mondo-mob/mondokit-docs/packages/gcp-core.md

 // Create your logger anywhere (e.g. can be before logging middleware applied) const logger = createLogger("mondokit-demo");

-// Create your express app and add core mondokitApp middleware const app = express();
+// Create your express app and add core gcpApp middleware const app = express();
-app.use(mondokitApp);
+app.use(gcpApp);

 logger.info("This log entry is outside of request");